 Interesting facts about black holes

 - If you fell into a black hole, theory has long suggested that gravity would stretch you out like spaghetti.
 Don't worry; your death would come before you reached singularity.
 But a 2012 study in Nature suggests that quantum effects would cause the event horizon to act much like a wall of fire, instantly burning anyone to death.

 - Black holes do not "suck."
 Suction is caused by pulling something into a vacuum, which the massive black hole definitely is not.
 Instead, objects fall into them.

 - The first object considered to be a black hole is Cygnus X-1.
 Rockets carrying Geiger counters discovered eight new x-ray sources.
 In 1971, scientists detected radio emission coming from Cygnus X-1, and a massive hidden companion was found and identified as a black hole.

 - Miniature black holes may have formed immediately after the Big Bang.
 Rapidly expanding space may have squeezed some regions into tiny, dense black holes less massive than the sun.

 - If a star passes too close to a black hole, it can be torn apart.

-- Astronomers estimate there are anywhere from ten million to a billion stellar black holes, with masses roughly thrice that of the sun, in the Milky Way.
+- Astronomers estimate there are anywhere from 10 million to a billion stellar black holes, with masses roughly thrice that of the sun, in the Milky Way.

-- The interesting relationship between string theory and black holes give rise to more types of massive giants than found under conventional classical mechanics.
+- The interesting relationship between string theory and black holes gives rise to more types of massive giants than found under conventional classical mechanics.